-Visiting some of the best Christmas markets in France is one of the great joys of the holidays, for both French and for foreign visitors.
-These wonderful Christmas marchés de Noël fill cities, towns and villages throughout France from the end of November through December with some going on for a few days in January 2023.
+Visiting the glorious Christmas markets in France is one of the great joys of the holidays, for both the French and for foreign visitors.
+These wonderful Christmas marchés de Noël fill cities, towns and villages throughout France from the end of November through December with some going on for a few days in January 2025.

 I have included times when I have them.
 Check with the local tourist office for more information.
-Christmas markets are closed on December 25 (except for Colmar); many finish early on Dec 24 and Dec 31.
+Christmas markets are closed on December 25 (except for Colmar and Toulouse); many finish early on Dec 24 and Dec 31.
+Some continue into the first few days of January 2025.

 Here you’ll find the best Christmas markets in North France .
 The north France article also covers accommodation which I check regularly.
-So I hope you will find it useful.
+So I hope you’ll find it useful.
 One of my favourites is in Amiens where France’s oldest Gothic cathedral provides the perfect backdrop.

 North France